 Doorways: measure the clear opening, not the door

-If the door opens into the path, also note whether it can open fully during delivery.
-That swing space can become the hidden constraint.
+If the door swings into the path, make sure it can open fully during delivery.
+A partly open door changes the route more than people expect.

 Hallways and turns: measure the bottleneck and the pivot space

-- At 90-degree turns, measure the distance from the doorway opening to the opposite wall you need to pivot around.
+- At each turn, measure the distance from the doorway or hallway opening to the opposite wall you need to pivot around.

 Stairs and landings